maccaspacca/Optipoolware/README.md

 Place in and run from bismuth folder

-optipoolware.py, pool.txt
+optipoolware.py, optiexplorer.py and pool.txt

 Place and run from any suitable folder on miner - node is not needed (but a bismuth address is!)

-optihash.py, miner.txt, connections.py, picklemagic.py
+optihash.py, miner.txt, connections.py

+Windows 64bit and Linux Ubunut 16.04 LTS executables are provided in releases.